intjelic/python-sfml/doc/source/api/graphics.rst

       text uses it.
 Indeed, the text doesn't store its own copy of the font, but rather keeps a reference to the one that you set to this attribute.
 If the font is destroyed and the text tries to use it, the behaviour is undefined.
-Texts have a valid font by default, which the built-in :meth:`Font.get_default_font`.

       :rtype: :class:`sfml.graphics.Font`